mjdi/ukraine-conflict-hashtags/README.md

 `git clone` this repo, `cd` into it.

-Download the dataset into the `data/` folder.
+Download the dataset into a folder named `data/` (create this).
 You should get a 9GB+ file called archive.zip.

 Unzip the archive.zip, then the .gzips to end up with a list of .csvs (you can select them all and use 7zip on Windows).